'Whistleblower' taped to chair and gagged

 He added: "I am sure they meant no harm and that was the boys just being boys."

-Mr Anderson, whom the BBC understands remains employed by Marine Scotland and has recently been promoted, did not respond to the allegations, although civil servants are usually unable to comment without government approval.
+Mr Anderson, who the BBC understands remains employed by Marine Scotland and has recently been promoted, did not respond to the allegations, although civil servants are usually unable to comment without government approval.

 Mr Paske, who no longer works at Marine Scotland, told the BBC that the allegations were "lies".